rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2-access-list-theory-and-best-practices.md

 Before you modify your environment's access-list rules in Firewall Manager v2, you should be familiar with access control list (ACL) theory and best practices.

-Firewall Manager v2 is a tool within the MyRackspace portal.
+Firewall Manager v2 is a tool within the MyRackspace Portal.
 To learn more about the tool, see [Firewall Manager v2](/how-to/firewall-manager-v2).

 ### Firewall Manager v2 access-list process